Memeszz/NutGod/README.md

 You can also use `.bind modifiers on` to allow modules to be bound to keybinds with modifiers, e.g `ctrl + shift + w` or `ctrl + c`.

 ##### Change command prefix
-By using the command `prefix <prefix>` or after having ran KAMI (make sure it's closed), editing your configuration file (find it using `config path` in-game) and changing the value of `commandPrefix` to change the prefix.
+By using the command `prefix <prefix>` or after having ran NutGod (make sure it's closed), editing your configuration file (find it using `config path` in-game) and changing the value of `commandPrefix` to change the prefix.

 ## Troubleshooting
 Please reference the main [troubleshooting page](docs/TROUBLESHOOTING.md)